StefAm21/micolet-test/README.md

 1. Clone the repository to your computer
   - Using SSH: `git clone git@github.com:StefAm21/micolet-test.git`

+  Or,

   - Using GitHub CLI: `gh repo clone StefAm21/micolet-test`

-2. Jump into the project folder: `cd micolet-test`
+2. Jump into the project's folder: `cd micolet-test`

 3. Run the setup configuration:
   - Install all gems: `bundle install`